Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Results and Discussion

-The temperature dependence of resistivity ($\rho$) in Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ is mapped in the main plane of figure 2(a).
-The resistivity exhibits a sharp superconducting transition below 2.7 K, followed by a semiconducting-like character in the normal state.
-The feature seems to be universal in the BiS$_2$-based superconductors\cite{LaFS,CeFS}, but its nature still remains an open issue so far.
-By fitting with the thermal activation formula $\rho(T)=\rho_0 \exp(E_a/k_B T)$ for the temperature range from 120 K to 300 K, the thermal activation energy ($E_a$) obtained is about 5.5 meV, which is much smaller compared with the parent compound SrFBiS$_2$ with 38.2 meV, implying the decrease of gap size due to electron doping\cite{LiSrF}.
-It should be noted that the Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ sample in the previous literature\cite{Awana2} superconductivity was not reported at ambient pressure.
-To determine the bulk superconductivity in our sample, the d.c. magnetic susceptibility with both zero field cooling (ZFC) and field cooling (FC) modes under 5 Oe is shown in the inset of figure 2(a).
-Below $T_c$, the strong diamagnetic signal can be clearly observed.
-From ZFC data, the estimated volume fraction of superconducting shielding is close to 30\%, confirming the bulk superconductivity.
-The relatively samll volume fraction is commonly found in the BiS$_2$-based polycrystalline samples, which is ascribed to the sample preparation method leading to a low-$T_c$ phase\cite{LaFS,Lowsignal}.
+Note that in the previous literature\cite{Awana2} superconductivity was not seen in the Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ sample at ambient pressure.
+To determine the bulk superconductivity in our sample, the d.c. magnetic susceptibility with zero field cooling (ZFC) modes under 5 Oe is shown in figure 3a.
+Below $T_c$, the diamagnetic signal can be clearly observed as $x \geq$ 0.4.
+From ZFC data, the estimated superconducting shielding volume fractions for all superconducting samples are below 25\%, implying that those samples may exhibit filamentary/weak superconductivity through Pr doping, similar to the case of the LaO$_{0.5}$F$_{0.5}$FBiS$_{2}$\cite{LaFS}.
+The relatively small volume fraction is commonly found in the BiS$_2$-based polycrystalline samples, which is ascribed to a low-$T_c$ phase\cite{LaFS,Lowsignal} or in-plane disorder\cite{Inplane}.